mikexie360/aima-python/README.txt

 ------------------------------------------------------
 All python runs on AIMA code, but some modifcations may have been made to into p1.py kitty program may not have been needed.

+For p3.py , I am assuming the direct flight distance is a good heuristic.